 From there, your lawyer will likely investigate the results of your breath test, if you submitted to one.
 Breath test results can be highly flawed, so you’ll want to work with an attorney with significant experience learning how breath test machines, like the Intoxilyzer 8000, function and produce results, uncovering their flaws, and fighting to have their results invalidated as evidence.

-Contact The Law Office of Gabriel & Gabriel for Competent DUI Defense
+Contact Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel for a Competent DUI Defense